-- The VA Hospital in White River Junction, Vermont
+- The Veterans Affairs (VA) Hospital in White River Junction, Vermont

 The final 3 months are spent in Ophthalmology learning ophthalmic examination and testing skills, office procedures, and introduction to the operating room.
-After passing our accelerated Ophthalmic Technical Skills Training Course, residents will refine their skills in faculty specialty clinics, assist in the operating room, start the surgical simulator curriculum, and join faculty on call.
+After passing our accelerated Ophthalmic Technical Skills Training Course, residents will refine their skills in faculty subspecialty clinics, assist in the operating room, start the surgical simulator curriculum, and join faculty on call.

 The second year is spent primarily in resident clinic and working with the faculty doctor on call for consults and emergencies.
 The goal is for the resident to establish a cohort of outpatients whom they will follow for all 3 years.
-There is close supervision of resident clinic encounters; the faculty members each supervise 1 or more sessions regularly, every week, allowing certain days of the week to take on a subspecialty flavor.
+There is close supervision of resident clinic encounters; the faculty members each supervise 1 or more sessions every week, allowing certain days of the week to take on a subspecialty flavor.
 Second-year residents will see pediatric patients twice a week upstairs in our pediatric eye clinic.
 Second-year residents will develop extensive experience in performing office laser and minor surgical procedures, and will be introduced to OR procedures.
 Residents will attend the pathology and optics portion of the Lancaster Course at Colby College in Waterville, Maine at the conclusion of their PGY-2 year.

 The third year is spent in 3 four-month blocks working on faculty services learning subspecialty ophthalmology.
 Residents will work up patients in the faculty subspecialty referral practices and participate in the management of complex problems.
 As well, third-year residents will assist faculty in the OR, with increasing surgical involvement as competence increases.
 Third-year residents will continue to see their own patients in resident clinic 1 day per week.
-During this year, residents will also attend a 2-week pathology and refractive surgery rotation at Massachusetts Eye and Ear (MEEI).
+During this year, residents will also attend a 2-week pathology and refractive surgery rotation at Massachusetts Eye and Ear Infirmary (MEEI).
 This rotation also includes a proctored wet lab at the MEEI surgical simulation center.
 Third-year residents will attend the annual MEEI spring cataract surgery course.